 Other non-financial advantages of homeownership revealed by the survey include feeling engaged in a community, having flexibility in future decisions, and experiencing less stress.

-Financial and non-financial benefits are a key component to the value of homeownership, but the non-financial side is most valued after a year full of pandemic-driven challenges.
+Financial and non-financial benefits are a key component to the value of homeownership, but the non-financial side is most valued after a few years of pandemic-driven challenges.
 Don’t forget you can find your next perfect bungalow or cottage right here on our growing feed of nationally curated homes.